In Ashtabula, Ohio, Young People Fight For The County's Political Future

 "We've got about 10 elected officials in the county who are 35 and under.
 Just in the past 10 years or so, [there's been] a whole new wave of leaders coming up in the county," Thomas says.

-Thomas credits the strength of the Republican party in Ashtabula County in part to the relative decline of the urban electorate there.
+Thomas credits the strength of the Republican Party in Ashtabula County in part to the relative decline of the urban electorate there.

 "Prior to 2016, essentially, the votes were in the cities where our population centers were.
 You had to win them in order to win the county," he says.
 "Myself, as an example, I lost all three of our cities, but won outside of the cities in some of the suburban areas, but mainly in some of our rural areas, too, that have grown not only in population, but also in voter participation."

-Note: A previous version of this story misspelled Donna Rullo's last name as Rulla.